Couroutines#

 directly.
 It may be tempting to use coroutines always, since they are easier

-to write and read than a pipeline of then
+to write and read than a pipeline of then and

-let
+let closures.

 The following drawbacks of coroutines over pure nanosenders might be considered: